 Shares and managed funds

 Many fund managers have a minimum investment of between $5,000 and $250,000 for retail investors, making them out of reach for smaller investors.
 Online stockbrokers typically charge anywhere between $10 and $20 for a $100 trade, which even at the low end means that for each $100 trade you’d actually only be getting $90 worth of stock.
-Besides that, the minimum parcel of shares you can buy in a company initially is $500, so trying to buy into the stock market with less than that wouldn’t work anyway.
+Besides that, the minimum parcel of shares you can buy in a company initially is typically $500, so trying to buy into the stock market with less than that wouldn’t work anyway.

-Side note: In case you decide to buy a $500 parcel of shares on the ASX, be aware that if the value of those shares drop below $500 your shares are considered an ‘unmarketable parcel’ and the company you’ve invested in may be able to sell on market or buy those shares at the lower price, essentially cashing you out of your shares and solidifying the loss.
+Side note: In case you decide to buy a $500 parcel of shares on the ASX, be aware that if the value of those shares drop below $500, your shares are considered an ‘unmarketable parcel’ and the company you’ve invested in may be able to sell on the market or buy those shares at the lower price, essentially cashing you out of your shares and solidifying the loss.

-The lowest fund buy-in with regular savings that I could find was Colonial First State at $1,000 but if you are willing to save a little more, there are a few that start at $1,500.
+The lowest fund buy-in with regular savings that we could find was Colonial First State at $1,000, but if you are willing to save a little more, there are a few that start at $1,500.
 While many funds are vague on the details, to be safe from being sold out from the fund you should plan to make your monthly contributions until you exceed the standard minimum buy-in (i.e $5,000).

-Let’s park the choice of fund for a bit and just focus on how to get to $1000.
+Let’s park the choice of fund for a bit and just focus on how to get to $1,000.

 Micro Investing vs Bonus Saving Account

-How do I choose a fund?
+Got $1,000!
+Now, how do I choose a fund?

-Given we’re talking about your first and (at this stage) only market investment, it’s probably worth considering a multi-sector fund that reflects your risk profile.
-“Multi-sector” simply refers to a managed fund that invests across a number of asset classes such as equities (domestic and international), commercial property, bonds and so on.
+Given we’re talking about your first and (at this stage) only market investment, it may be worth considering a multi-sector fund that reflects your risk profile.
+‘Multi-sector’ simply refers to a managed fund that invests across a number of asset classes such as equities (domestic and international), commercial property, bonds, and so on.
 These funds tend to come with reference to an investor’s risk profile from cash/conservative through to aggressive growth.
-Generally, low risk equates to low returns and vice versa therefore, you should consider where along that spectrum this investment sits.
+Generally, low risk equates to low returns and vice versa – but that’s not necessarily a guarantee.
+You should consider where along that spectrum your investment sits.